 To use your shield, press the ZL or ZR buttons on a Switch controller, or the left or right triggers on the GameCube controller.
-This will protect you from damage from attacks, but it takes damage over time and if you let it run completely out, you’ll be stunned and left open to a big attack.
+This will protect you from damage from attacks, but the shield takes damage over time.
+If you let it run completely out, you’ll be stunned and left open to an enemy smash attack.

-You can also counter another player’s shield by performing a grab – use the shoulder buttons on the Switch controller and the “Z” button on the GameCube controller.
+You can also counter another player’s shield by performing a grab — use the L or R trigger buttons on the Switch controller and the “Z” button on the GameCube controller.
 This will ignore the shield and allow you to then throw your enemy, but performing a grab while an enemy is attacking will result in your character taking damage.

 You also have access to a few evasive and recovery moves that can help you stay in a fight.
 Press the shield button and either left or right on the left stick to perform a dodge.
 You can do this both on the ground and in the air, and it’s crucial for avoiding big attacks.

-You up-special attack can also be used as a recovery move for reaching ledges after you’re knocked away.
-Typically, your character will launch themselves upward for this move, but a few require more work.
-Ness, for instance, instead fires a lightning bolt from his body, which you then must manually direct toward him in order to launch him back to the ledge.
+The up-special attack can also be used as a recovery move for reaching ledges after you’re knocked away.
+Typically, your character will launch themselves upward for this move, but a few characters require more work.
+Ness, for instance, fires a lightning bolt from his body which you then must manually direct toward him in order to launch him back to the ledge.

 Picking a character

 The most important thing you can do when getting started in Super Smash Bros.
-Ultimate is pick a character who is balanced and easy to use.
-Certain fighters like Incineroar and Ness are a ton of fun once you’ve become used to the game’s pace and mechanics, but you are going to struggle with performing recovery moves or reliably doing damage.
-Here are some great characters to try when starting out:
+Ultimate is to pick a character who is balanced and easy to use.
+Certain fighters like Incineroar and Ness are a ton of fun once you’ve become used to the game’s pace and mechanics, but you are going to struggle with performing recovery moves or reliably doing damage if you play these characters right out of the gate.
+Here are some great characters to try when first starting out:

 - Donkey Kong

 You should have multiple characters you feel comfortable using, and you should have characters who work well in one-versus-one and larger battles.
-Fast characters perform particularly well in individual fights, while the chaos afforded in multi-person free-for-all battles gives characters like Ganondorf and Ike the opportunity to unleash huge attacks.
+Fast characters perform particularly well in individual fights.
+At the same time, the chaos afforded in multi-person free-for-all battles gives characters like Ganondorf and Ike the opportunity to unleash huge attacks.